bluenviron/mediamtx/README.md

-  --rtsp-port=8554       port of the RTSP TCP listener --rtp-port=8000        port of the RTP UDP listener --rtcp-port=8001       port of the RTCP UDP listener --read-timeout=5s      timeout for read operations --write-timeout=5s     timeout for write operations --publish-user=""      optional username required to publish --publish-pass=""      optional password required to publish --read-user=""         optional username required to read
+  --rtsp-port=8554       port of the RTSP TCP listener --rtp-port=8000        port of the RTP UDP listener --rtcp-port=8001       port of the RTCP UDP listener --read-timeout=5s      timeout of read operations --write-timeout=5s     timeout of write operations --publish-user=""      optional username required to publish --publish-pass=""      optional password required to publish --read-user=""         optional username required to read